WilsonHJChan/playwright-saucedemo-automation/README.md

 ## Overview

-This project is an automated UI testing framework built using Python, Playwright, and pytest.
+This project is a UI automation framework built with Python, Playwright, and pytest using the SauceDemo practice website.

-The framework automates common user workflows on the SauceDemo website using the Page Object Model (POM) design pattern and reusable pytest fixtures.
+The project demonstrates the use of the Page Object Model (POM), reusable pytest fixtures, and end-to-end test automation for common e-commerce workflows.

+---

+## Features

+- Automated login testing
+- Product selection and cart validation
+- End-to-end checkout automation
+- Page Object Model architecture
+- Reusable pytest fixture setup
+- Git version control

 ---